VirusPilot/stratux-pi4/README.md

-# stratux-pi4-standard (64bit)
+# stratux-pi4-standard
-Build a Stratux Europe on a Pi4B (Pi3B tested as well) based on a fresh 64bit RasPiOS Lite Image.
+Build a Stratux Europe on a Pi3B or Pi4B based on a fresh 64bit RasPiOS Lite Image.
 A Pi4B with at least 2GB RAM is recommended, particularly in light of the disabled swapfile

-This started as a script just for myself to build a Stratux Europe for a Pi4B, based on:
+This started as a script just for myself to build a Stratux Europe, based on:
-- Raspberry Pi4B (also tested on Pi3B)
+- Raspberry Pi3B or Pi4B, Pi Zero 2 W will soon be supported
 - Latest 64bit RasPiOS Lite Image from here: http://downloads.raspberrypi.org/raspios_lite_arm64/images/
 - https://github.com/b3nn0/stratux

-# stratux-pi4-viruspilot (64bit)
+# stratux-pi4-viruspilot
 This script is based on my fork https://github.com/VirusPilot/stratux which has the following modifications compared to the "standard" version:
 - slightly modified system files (config.txt)
 - gps.go: load default configuration for u-blox GPS before sending new configuration
 - gps.go: initial support for u-blox M10S
 - gps.go: use Beidou instead of Glonass in case of u-blox 8 so that the three following GNSS are used: GPS, Galileio, Beidou
+- gps.go: enable GPS LED to indicate a valid fix

 ## Please use these scripts with caution and only on a fresh Raspbian Buster Image, because:
 - the entire filesystem (except /boot) will be changed to read-only to prevent microSD card corruption